oranellis/mmm/README.md

 # mmm - A tasty rust terminal file browser

 This is currently a personal project to compliment my terminal workflow using a combination of neovim, ssh, and other cli tools.
-It is focused on fuzzy finding and keyboard first navigation and is only for navigation and opening neovim.
+It is focused on fuzzy finding and keyboard first navigation and is only for navigation right now.
+Feel free to try it out!

 ## `cd` on quit